rasulov94/Data-Analysis-Portfolio/README.md

 ## Data Analysis Portfolio
 Welcome to my data analysis portfolio.
-Feel free to dive into the world of data.
+Feel free to dive into the world of data & business analytics.

 ## Languages & libraries used:
  - Python, Jupyter notebook, SQL, Excel & Tableau